The USS Bear and the Greely party

 The Greely Party

 Adolphus Greely was an explorer who launched his own expedition to map areas along the northern coast of Greenland in 1882.
-Greely himself had never done any arctic exploring before and was unfamiliar with the risks associated with the region, but for the most part he managed to do quite well and even discovered the Conger Range and Innuitian Mountains on Ellesmere island.
+Greely himself had never done any arctic exploring before and was unfamiliar with the risks associated with the region, but for the most part, he managed to do quite well and even discovered the Conger Range and Innuitian Mountains on Ellesmere island.

 (Ellesmere island)

 After exploring the island the group returned to their ship to find it had been crushed in between 2 ice sheets and broken wide open.
-The Greely party took all the supplies they could and headed for Fort Conger, a small wooden cabin used a science research post.
+The Greely party took all the supplies they could and headed for Fort Conger, a small wooden cabin used as a science research post.

-They managed to call for help from the station but due to its incredibly remote nature and the thickness of the ice leading to the island, a rescue party failed to reach them and then again the next year in 1883 a second rescue party had to turn back due to the cold.
+They managed to call for help from the station but due to its incredibly remote nature and the thickness of the ice leading to the island, a rescue party failed to reach them, and then again the next year in 1883 a second rescue party had to turn back due to the cold.

-In August of 1883 Greely decided that no one was going to reach them, so they abandoned fort Conger and headed south towards Cape Sabine, hoping that one of the rescue parties had left some supplies there.
+In August of 1883, Greely decided that no one was going to reach them, so they abandoned Fort Conger and headed south towards Cape Sabine, hoping that one of the rescue parties had left some supplies there.

-With no supplies left for them and winter quickly approaching, Greely and his men were forced to spend winter there, but fortunately a rescue party led by Captain Winfield Scott Schley was dispatched with the USS Bear to finally bring them to safety.
+With no supplies left for them and winter quickly approaching, Greely and his men were forced to spend winter there, but fortunately, a rescue party led by Captain Winfield Scott Schley was dispatched with the USS Bear to finally bring them to safety.

 (Fort Conger)